-Compensation Practices and Governance.
+Compensation Best Practices and Governance.
 We believe in keeping the upmost integrity and serving as a responsible fiduciary to our stockholders.
 We are committed to managing the company for the benefit of the stockholders and are focused on maintaining good governance and establishing best practices that work within our objectives and which we deem advisable.
 Practices that illustrate that commitment include:

-- ✓ We maintain an anti-hedging and anti-pledging policy; - ✓ Our Compensation Committee works with an independent consultant, who did a comprehensive revamping of our peer group and guidelines for 2014, better reflecting our REIT status; - ✓ We provide limited perks; - ✓ We do NOT provide tax gross ups (except in connection with relocations); and - ✓ We maintain stock ownership guidelines for our directors and executive officers.
+- We maintain an anti-hedging and anti-pledging policy; - Our Compensation Committee works with an independent consultant, who did a comprehensive revamping of our peer group and guidelines for 2014, better reflecting our REIT status; - We provide limited perks: - We do NOT provide tax gross ups (except in connection with relocations); - · We maintain stock ownership guidelines for our directors and executive officers; and - Our dividend equivalents are earned and are paid in cash only when and to the extent the underlying performance-based RSU is earned and paid.